rockcreation7/MembershipPointSystem-MongoDB/README.md

 # :sparkles: Membership point System :sparkles:
-Simple membership piont system demo with react
+Simple membership point system demo with react

 To demonstrate the full-stack skill with modern stack